Bellevue Downtown Park

-Design competition
+Design

 An international competition was conducted to select the design concept for Downtown Park.
 As a first step in formulating a competition program, a survey was distributed to 55,000 businesses and households asking what they envisioned in a downtown park.
 A majority of the 5,000 respondents indicated a preference for a pedestrian-oriented green space that would remain relatively free of buildings and special interest facilities.
 A total of 67 entries, each of whom paid $100 to enter the competition, were received from throughout the United States, Canada, and Europe.
 These entries were judged by a jury consisting of local leaders, Bellevue staff, and the chairpersons of the University of Washington's School of Architecture and Landscape Architecture.

 In December, 1984, the jury recommended the concept submitted by Beckley-Myers of Milwaukee.
 The design itself called for a circular promenade for walking which defined a 10 acre open space bordered by a canopy of trees, and a continuous canal terminating in a giant waterfall and reflecting pool.
 Between the promenade and surrounding streets, the design proposed opportunities to create small park venues, such as formal gardens, outdoor performance areas, picnic spaces, and children's playgrounds, which all ranked highly in the citizens' survey.

 One unique element of the park's design is the preservation of the footprint of Bellevue's former South Union High School, originally located on the Downtown Park site.
 The footprint can readily be seen on aerial photos of the park, in the northeast quadrant of the large open meadow.

-World War One Memorial
+World War I Memorial

 The trees located in the center of the park are part of a memorial to Eastside World War I veterans.
 On November 11, 1926, the Bellevue Minute Women and Bellevue School District dedicated the memorial.
 The original monument consisted of a plaque with the names of three men killed in the war, three elm trees, and a 48-star US flag flying on a 65 ft pole.
 The flag pole is no longer present.
 In 2006, one elm tree died and was replaced after a severe windstorm.
 For years, the city and private parties planned to restore the aging monument.
 Restoration work began in 2015.

+Piloti

+Piloti is a 23-foot tall sculpture by artist Marc Fornes and the Brooklyn-based studio THEVERYMANY, installed in the plaza known as the Northeast Gateway, at the corner of Northeast Fourth Street and Bellevue Way.
+The largest ever city-funded free-standing artwork was completed in May 2023.
+It is made of 6,000 white aluminum panels, and has fluted columns supporting a perforated canopy.

+The sculpture was selected by the Bellevue Arts Commission and commissioned by the city.
+Its installation marked the end of the Northeast Gateway project, which added a plaza and water feature in 2021.
+Piloti required assembly with 180,000 rivets.